arookas/flaaffy/README.md

 #### wave

-The _wave_ action converts among the various raw-audio formats used by Super Mario Sunshine.
+The _wave_ action converts among the various audio formats used by Super Mario Sunshine.
-As a convenience, it can also convert to&#8209;and&#8209;fro .wav files.
-The available formats are:
+The available raw-audio formats are:

 |Format|Frame Size|Description|
 |------|:--------:|-----------|